Spafey/Combining-shaping-Data/README.md

 This project began with the merging of pre-scraped datasets related to the Google play store. an updated version of this dataset is available from https://www.kaggle.com/lava18/google-play-store-apps/data, though for this practice an unmodified dataset was available from Pluralsight's online learning platform.

 To begin with Datasheets were combined using VLOOKUP, INDEX & MATCH functions.
 Some descriptive statistics were then generated using   SUM, ROUNDAVERAGE, & COUNTIF functions; these yielded average ratings, total reviews, the average number of reviews per app, & the total number of free & paid apps in the dataset.
+This was followed by a small project using PowerQuery to import car sales data from several sources into one sheet.